Grilled Cauliflower With Cilantro Pistou (French Pesto)

 Sharing is caring!

-This Grilled Cauliflower will make your guests do a double take and shout, “Wow”!
-Steaming cauliflower first allows the grilled flavor to shine with the perfect texture.
+This Grilled Cauliflower recipe will make your guests do a double take and shout, “Wow”!
+Steaming cauliflower first allows the grilled cauliflower flavor to shine with the perfect texture.
 Finish with a cilantro based pistou (or French-inspired pesto) for an incredible dipping sauce.
-It will be your new favorite appetizer, side, or even main star.
+Or try our recipe for Grilled Cauliflower Steaks for another variation.

 Grilled Cauliflower on a platter with a cilantro Pistou (similar to a French Pesto)